-Set amidst the rolling hills of Umbria, somewhere north of Florence and Rome, is a place where the past meets the future in a celebration of today.
+Set amidst the rolling hills of Umbria, somewhere between Florence and Rome, is a place where the past meets the future in a celebration of today.
 Between imperious country houses, lush poolside and evergreen grassland, La Casella looks and feels like the real deal.
 A spot nestled in time and space – four-to-the-floor and cosmic, by the way – that has provided more than a moment of respite for rebels, kings, countrymen and travellers for centuries at least.

 The La Casella countryhouse and resort is amongst an upshoot of special locations around the world that are enhancing their natural biodiversity, uncontaminated water and verdant beauty by embracing new initiatives like renewable energy and ecotourism.
 This is where the past meets the future.
 And for one long weekend at the beginning of September, 350 or so lucky revellers will descend into the Ficullian valleys for a celebration of top-quality balearic and house music with veritable names such as Daniele Baldelli, Phil Mison, Nick the Record and Leo Mas at the helm.

 From the progenitor of afro-cosmic in the 70s to the pioneer of legendary balearic spots like Café del Mar, veterans of illegal raves and acid house trenches and globe-trotting crate diggers, the team behind the first ever La Casella Festival have put together an incredibly special lineup in an equally stunning location.